 Adderley Nursery School is an integrated, inclusive, child-centred Nursery offering up to 138 FTE places to 2, 3 and 4 year olds.

-Our multi-disciplinary staff team of 20 includes specialist Early Years teachers and experienced practitioners, family support workers and a range of external partners.
+Our staff team of 20 includes specialist Early Years teachers and experienced practitioners.

 Integration is at the core of our philosophy and practice.